achilep/Face-Mask-Recognition-System-Tutorial-With-Pytorch/README.md

 3. [nn](https://pytorch.org/docs/stable/nn.html)

-4. [optim](https://pytorch.org/docs/stable/optim.html#:~:text=optim-,torch.,easily%20integrated%20in%20the%20future.):torch.optim is a package implementing various optimization algorithms.
+4. [optim](https://pytorch.org/docs/stable/optim.html#:~:text=optim-,torch.,easily%20integrated%20in%20the%20future.) torch.optim is a package implementing various optimization algorithms.

-### requirement
+#### 2. Prerequisites
 - Computer with GPU
 - Good knowledge of python.
 - Basic knowledge of deep learning (neural network, convolutional neural network(CNN), etc. )

-### Setting up the working environment :
+#### 3.Setting up the working environment
 - Local computer: you can follow the instruction [here](https://pytorch.org/get-started/locally/) to set up PyTorch in the computer.

 - platform as a service: Kaggle Kernels is a free platform to run Jupyter notebooks in the browser. kaggle provide free GPU to train your model.